 COVID-19 UPDATE: We are carefully monitoring the COVID-19 outbreak and the recommendations of state and federal health officials.
-At this time, to avoid unnecessary risk, we are postponing Freshwater at The Lab with Anna Baker, scheduled for Wednesday, March 18.
+At this time, to avoid unnecessary risk, we are postponing Freshwater at The Lab with Anna Baker.
 The health and safety of our community members and staff is our top priority.
 We will reschedule the event as soon as prudent, stay tuned for updates!

 FREE PUBLIC EVENT

 The Lab Taproom

 767 N Eustis Street, Suite 115, Saint Paul, MN 55114

 Does excess phosphorus fertilizer always move with eroded soil to our waterways?
 Join Freshwater @ The Lab to hear Anna Baker, hydrologist at the USGS Midwest Water Science Center and 2017 recipient of the Malcolm Moos Scholarship, talk about the tie between sediment loading and phosphorus pollution in one of Minnesota’s most heavily eroding watersheds, the Le Sueur River south of Mankato.
 We call it the beating muddy heart of the Minnesota River basin.

 Come early to enjoy beer and non-alcoholic beverages at The Lab, an inventive new taproom in Saint Paul near 280 and University.